• Latest

 A landlord can evict a tenant for failing to pay rent, violating a lease, or damaging the property.
 When an eviction is filed, the tenant has a right to a hearing to contest the removal.

 The hearing is held before an administrative judge, and the decision is based on the evidence presented.
-If the tenant loses the case, the tenant loses their rights to the property and is usually forced to leave immediately.
+If the tenant loses the case, they lose their rights to the property and are usually forced to leave immediately.

 In other words, you can lose your home if you do not respond to an eviction notice.
 This is why you must hire a professional attorney who can evict tenants.